In-vivo CRISPR base-editing of PCSK9 (VERVE-101 / VERVE-102)

 Limitations and gaps

-- Sample sizes are very small. n=13 in heart-1 provides no statistical power for safety conclusions.
-Rare adverse events cannot be excluded. long-term-unknown
+- Sample sizes are small. n=35 (VERVE-102, six dose cohorts of 4–8) and n=13 (heart-1) provide limited power for safety conclusions; rare adverse events cannot be excluded. gap/long-term-unknown

 - Long-term durability unproven in humans.
-NHP data extend to 8 months; hepatocyte turnover over years/decades could reduce editing efficiency. long-term-unknown
+NHP data extend to 8 months; hepatocyte turnover over years/decades could reduce editing efficiency. gap/long-term-unknown

 - Cancer surveillance absent.
-Unlike AAV-TERT, ABE/PCSK9 does not raise direct oncogenic concerns (PCSK9 is not a cancer driver), but long-term WGS surveillance for off-target editing consequences has not been published. long-term-unknown
+Unlike AAV-TERT, ABE/PCSK9 does not raise direct oncogenic concerns (PCSK9 is not a cancer driver), but long-term WGS surveillance for off-target editing consequences has not been published. gap/long-term-unknown

 - pcsk9 protein page is a stub.
 All PCSK9 protein-level detail (structure, LDLR-binding mechanism, cleavage, tissue expression, other LOF variants) should live there, not on this page.